-Having this list of tangible actions to take keeps me on track to achieve my goal of starting a new job.
-Keep On Doing The Right ThingsSome weeks, you do a lot of waiting, which makes you feel like you are terrible at everything and will never work again.
-Other weeks, people seem to be falling all over themselves to talk with you about yet another amazing job opportunity.
+Having this list of tangible actions to take will keep you on track to achieve your goal of finding a new job.
+Keep On Doing The Right ThingsSome weeks, you do a lot of waiting, which makes you feel like you are terrible at everything and destined to be stuck right where you are.
+Other weeks, people will trip over one another clamoring to talk with you about yet another amazing job opportunity.
 During those weeks, you feel like this is all easy and you can do no wrong.
-During those slow weeks, it's helpful to remember to keep on doing those right things.
-Fine-tune as needed and know that your best strategy is to keep on keeping on.
-Put in the work, then trust the process.
+Stay the course and keep on keeping on knowing that eventually something will pop.
+What Do You Think?How do you sustain momentum during your job search?
+Share your thoughts in the comments.
 Learn More

 0 Comments